-Witnessing to Muslims is a foreign notion to most Western Christians, who shrink from witnessing even to their next door neighbor.
+Witnessing to Muslims is a foreign notion to most Western Christians, who shrink from witnessing even to their next door neighbors.
 But witnessing to Muslims isn't only for frontline missionaries serving in Muslim countries.
 Rather, witnessing to Muslims is included in Jesus' command for us to "Preach the gospel to every creature."
 (Mark 16:15)

-Because Muslims appear different from us, witnessing to Muslims requires us to first confront and overcome our own cultural and ethnic prejudices: inside every Muslim who dresses and looks differently from us is a lost soul that needs to hear the True Gospel.
+Because Muslims look different from us, witnessing to Muslims requires us to first confront and overcome our own cultural and ethnic prejudices: inside every Muslim who looks and dresses differently from us is a lost soul that needs to hear the True Gospel.

 Even terrorists who kill Christians (see War Against Islam) are no worse than the Apostle Paul until he set off for Damascus, so we should also view every Muslim as a potential future Paul to more Muslims.

 Second, we need to understand the Muslim prejudices against us.
 While Satan has used and continues to use Muslims to attack Christians (see Islamophobia), Muslims are taught that it is the Christians who committed atrocities against Muslims, including during the crusades and the Western colonial rule.

 When the opportunity arises, plundering and other atrocities having taken place during the crusades and Western colonial rule should be acknowledged.
 But it should also be made very clear that the perpetrators of those atrocities, while they may have claimed to be Christians, were acting against both the words and the example set by Jesus (see Jesus vs Muhammad) and therefore actually were not true Christians.

 Unlike the crusaders and the colonial powers, Jesus always preached and demonstrated non-violence, even when He was threatened: